adil-hussain-84/android-test-experiments/app1/README.md

 #### Links

-* See [Issue #975](https://github.com/android/android-test/issues/975) in the [android-test](https://github.com/android/android-test) GitHub repo for a description of the problem.
+* See [Issue #975](https://github.com/android/android-test/issues/975) in the [android-test](https://github.com/android/android-test) GitHub repo for a more detailed description of the problem.